zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 |ecs.gn5-c28g1.14xlarge|56|224.0|880|2 \* NVIDIA P100|10.0|2,000|14|8|
 |ecs.gn5-c8g1.14xlarge|54|480.0|3520|8 \* NVIDIA P100|25.0|4,000|14|8|

-**Note:**

--   For more information, see [Create a gn4 or a gn5 instance](../../../../intl.en-US/User Guide/Instances/Create an instance/Create a GPU Compute instance.md#).
+**Note:** For more information, see [Create a compute optimized instance with GPUs](../../../../intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md#).
--   You cannot change configurations of gn5 instances.

 Click [here](#) to view other instance type families.